 In 2019, I directed an international arts festival featuring interactive, place-based art, workshops, concerts, walks, talks, and storytelling events.
 Taking place at multiple locations in Osaka’s “Kitakagaya Creative Village,” the City as Nature Festival aimed at cultivating our awareness of urban environmental landscapes.
 At the … Continue readingCity as Nature Festival

-Selected artworks and projects from 2007 — current, organized by category: installation, film & video, projects & events, photography, and other strands of work.
+Current works, followed by selected past artworks and projects from 2007 — current, organized by category: installation and concept, film and video, projects and events, photography, and other strands of work.
+Now On View & Upcoming

 We’ve just been notified that our project in Osaka, “The Branch” has received a ‘Special Commendation’ from the 2018 Nick Reeves Award from Art and Environment!
 This award is given annually in recognition of an outstanding contribution in the field of environmental arts… … Continue readingNick Reeves Award for Art and Environment